PxlTail/Apple-Intelligence/README.md

 Web Search|❌|Apple doesn’t provide an API for the models to directly do this.
 Reasoning|❓|Apple infamously [dunked on](https://machinelearning.apple.com/research/illusion-of-thinking) reasoning models so this won't happen officially, but I’ll see if I can use prompting to convert the AFM models into reasoning models in the near future.
 Modifying guardrails|❓|This was confusing.
 The documentation was unclear on how to use the guardrails parameter, but if I can find more info I'll implement this.
-Image Generation|✅|Coming soon!
+Image Generation|🔜|Coming soon!
 Apple does provide an API for this and it will be implemented here.
 |||
 |||
 Maximum Completion Tokens|✅|